-The SonicFlo control valves use a dual-coil, dual-rod LVDT for position feedback.
+The SonicFlo control valves use either a dual-coil, dual-rod LVDT or a triple-coil, single-rod LVDT for position feedback.
 The LVDT is factory set to give 0.7 Vrms feedback at minimum position and 3.5 Vrms feedback at maximum position, when supplied with 7 Vrms excitation at 3000 Hz.